juicy-g/jekyll-srcset-hook/README.md

 ## Usage

-`jekyll-srcset-hook` will not modify images with the `src` attribute which do not begin with the `url_endpoint` value so it can be used with local images or images from other sources.
+`jekyll-srcset-hook` will not modify images where the `src` attribute does not begin with the `url_endpoint` value so it can be used along with existing local images or images from other sources.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jekyll-srcset-hook.
+Bug reports and pull requests are welcome on GitHub at https://github.com/juicy-g/jekyll-srcset-hook.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/jekyll-srcset-hook/blob/main/CODE_OF_CONDUCT.md).

 ## License